ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 To understand a little bit more about the solution you need to understand what **ReasonML** is.

-ReasonML is a programming langugage created at Facebook and powered by **OCaml**.
+ReasonML is a programming language created at Facebook and powered by **OCaml**.
 It is a **new syntax** for the programming language OCaml.
 Anything possible in OCaml is possible in Reason!

 It means that we can benefit from the OCaml solid type-system.
 The idea behind Reason is pretty simple: if it compiles it will works!
 (99% of the time)

 Here is a schema showing how ReasonML fits in the OCaml ecosystem.